 Minimalist, California-inspired jewelry designed for everyday wear.
-Each piece is handmade in limited quantities in San Diego with new designs released weekly.
+Each piece is handmade in limited quantities in San Diego with new designs released each month.
 When you buy something from my shop, you can rest assured that you are one of a small group of people who owns it!
 Learn more about our team here, and find me on Instagram at @natalieborton.

-My personal style could be described as casual-chic.
-I favor matte over shiny metals, gold over silver, and neutrals over bright colors and that is definitely reflected in the pieces we sell.
-Design-wise, I am often most inspired to add something to our collection when getting dressed and thinking about what kind of jewelry I'd like to be wearing.
+Casual-chic is definitely the name of the game, and that's the style I have in mind when I'm designing pieces for you.
+I am often most inspired to add something to our collection when getting dressed and thinking about what kind of jewelry I'd like to be wearing myself.
 I am especially drawn to simple yet conversational jewelry that completes your everyday looks and gives you confidence to get out there and do something great with your day.
 My hope is that the pieces we sell in our shop will be cherished items in your wardrobe that you reach for over and over again because they just work with what you have in your closet.
-After all, even jeans and a t-shirt can look suddenly put-together with the addition of a chic pendant necklace.

-I source our materials from local independent shops and various online marketplaces.
-Almost every bead I use is from local bead sellers who curate their supply from all over the world, though I gravitate toward those made by artisans in Africa.
-Metallic elements are sourced from online sellers, but my goal is to eventually find a local manufacturer to partner with.
+I source our materials from local independent shops and various online wholesalers.
+Many of the beads I use are from bead sellers who curate their supply from all over the world, though I gravitate toward natural material beads made by artisans in Africa.

 I donate a portion of all sales to NEDA, The National Eating Disorders Association.
 Learn more here.